telerik/blazor-docs/components/treeview/drag-drop.md

 ### Event Arguments

-The `DragStart` event provides an object of type `TreeViewDragStartEventArgs` to it's event handler which exposes the following fields:
+The `DragStart` event handler receives as an argument an object of type `TreeViewDragStartEventArgs` that contains:

 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `IsCancelled` - a boolean field indicating whether the event is to be prevented.
-Default value is `false`.
+The default value is `false`.

 ## OnDrag Event